Combined pill

 • After completing the pack, begin another -It doesn’t matter if you are still bleeding.

-Starting the combined pill
+Starting the Combined pill

-Starting the combined pill on the first day of your period
+Starting the Combined pill on the first day of your period

-Starting the combined pill on the first day of your menstruation cycle offers you complete protection against pregnancy.
+Starting the combined pill on the first day of your menstruation cycle offers complete protection against pregnancy.
 In this case, there would be no need for extra contraception.

-Starting the combined pill on the fifth day of your cycle
+Starting the Combined pill on the fifth day of your cycle

 If you start on the fifth day, the pills will not offer absolute protection until 7 days after starting.
 Therefore, you would have to make use of extra contraceptive methods.